insarwxw/EZ-InSAR/README.md

 ## 1.2 Running the toolbox

-After the installation and configuration, lunch "Matlab" through a terminal, and then type "EZ_InSAR".
+After the installation and configuration, open a terminal, load the EZ-InSAR environment through "load_insar", launch "Matlab", and then type "EZ_InSAR".

 ![EZ-InSAR Interface](./EZINSAR_BIN/docs/EZINSAR_interface.jpg)